 First episode, ft.
 Björk and Jesse Kanda, premieres today on WePresent.

 Today, WeTransfer launches a new documentary series exploring the creative process of some of the world’s most groundbreaking artists.
-Titled Work In Progress, the four-part documentary series celebrates the type of collaboration central to WeTransfer’s role as a conduit for creatives to share and workshop their projects with one another.
+Titled Work In Progress, the three-part documentary series celebrates the type of collaboration central to WeTransfer’s role as a conduit for creatives to share and workshop their projects with one another.
 The series will premiere on WeTransfer’s editorial platform WePresent with new episodes posted throughout 2018.
 The first episode profiles the creative dynamics between iconic Icelandic musician Björk and London-based artist Jesse Kanda, who creates surreal visuals for her music videos.
 It can be found here: we.tl/wip-ep1 and on YouTube here (link can be embedded)